 Cladding - The Failure of Building Regulations

-But it looks as though it was a grave mistake to cover Grenfell Tower with highly flammable material.
-And Inside Housing have published a pretty good summary of the ways in which building regulation had failed in allowing such cladding to be used.
-Companies appearing before the Grenfell Inquiry argue that it was not for them to insist on higher standards than are included in the building regulations.
+The Inquiry has shown that it was a grave mistake to cover Grenfell Tower with highly flammable material.
+But the companies appearing before the Grenfell Inquiry argue that it was not for them to insist on higher standards than are included in the building regulations as enforced by inspection bodies.
 No building that contain flammable material can be entirely 'safe', so it is for society, represented by Parliament, to say (via regulations) what is 'safe enough'.

-One obvious answer is to increase the number of unannounced inspections, but there are now so many inspection bodies, all competing for work, that none of them want to annoy their 'clients' by inspecting them too effectively.
+One problem is that there are insufficient - and sometimes no - unannounced inspections, partly because there are now so many inspection bodies, all competing for work, that none of them want to annoy their 'clients' by inspecting them too effectively.

 The Guardian's Robert Booth drew attention in September 2018 to numerous examples of inadequate inspection, one of which forced the expulsion of the residents of a recently completed block of flats in Manchester.
 Faults included French windows opening onto thin air and inadequate smoke ventilation.